GerritCodeReview/k8s-gerrit/Documentation/operator.md

 You will need to have admin privileges for your k8s cluster in order to be able to deploy the following resources.

+You may choose to deploy the operator resources using helm, or directly via `kubectl apply`.

+### Using helm charts
+Make sure you have [helm](https://helm.sh/) installed in your environment.

+There are two helm charts that you will need to install, in order.

+#### gerrit-operator-crds

+This chart installs the CRDs (k8s API extensions) to your k8s cluster.
+No chart values need to be modified.
+The CRDs installed are: GerritCluster, Gerrit, GitGarbageCollection, Receiver.

+run: `helm install gerrit-operator-crds operator/helm-charts/gerrit-operator-crds/`

+The chart is installed in the default namespace.

+#### gerrit-operator

+This chart installs the following resources:
+- Namespace
+- Deployment
+- ServiceAccount
+- ClusterRole
+- ClusterRoleBinding

+Implicitly, a Service corresponding to the operator is also created.

+You will need to modify the values in `operator/helm-charts/gerrit-operator/values.yaml` to point the chart to the registry/org that is hosting the Docker container image for the operator (from the `Publish` step earlier).
+Now,

+run: `helm install gerrit-operator operator/helm-charts/gerrit-operator/`

+The chart is installed in the default namespace.

+### Without the helm charts

 First all CustomResourceDefinitions have to be deployed:

 ```sh